-- construction identifiable with a specific ship begins; and

-- assembly of that ship has commenced comprising at least 50 tonnes or one per cent of the estimated mass of all structural material, whichever is less.
+- construction identifiable with a specific ship begins; and - assembly of that ship has commenced comprising at least 50 tonnes or one per cent of the estimated mass of all structural material, whichever is less.

-Note: This UI LL71 is to be uniformly implemented from 1 July 2005.
+Note: This interpretation is implemented from 1 July 2005.

-Footnote: This UI is also applicable to Article 2(6) of the 1988 Protocol and the revised 1988 Protocol.
+Footnote: This interpretation is also applicable to Article 2(6) of the 1988 Protocol and the revised 1988 Protocol.